Eva Noblezada: Early life

 Eva Maria Noblezada was born on March 18, 1996, in San Diego, California.
-Her father, Jon, has Filipino ancestry while her mother, Angie, is of Mexican descent.
+Her father, Jon, is of Filipino ancestry while her mother, Angie, is of Mexican descent.
 Noblezada's paternal grandparents are from Maguindanao and Iloilo.
 She and her family moved to Charlotte, North Carolina, where she attended the Northwest School of the Arts until she was 17.
 Her aunt is Annette Calud, who played Celina on Sesame Street and Kim in Miss Saigon on Broadway.